thriveweb/glass/content/pages/home.md

 template: HomePage
 slug: ''
 subTitle: Welcome To
-title: Gold Coast Model & Talent Agency
+title: 'Gold Coast Model,Talent & Acting Agency'
 content: >-
-  A boutique modeling and talent agency based on the Gold Coast, Australia.
+  A boutique agency based on the Gold Coast, Australia.
 Providing professional talent of all ages.
 buttonText: See Our Talent
 buttonUrl: models/women
 gallery: